"Waldorf education strives to create

 ** Anthroposophists believe that in addition to a physical body, a fully developed human being has an etheric body (essentially a constellation of life forces), an astral body (soul forces), and an "I" (spirit forces that realize divine human individuality).
 According to Waldorf belief, the latter three bodies are invisible; they can be discerned only through clairvoyance.
-They incarnate gradually, through a series of seven-year-long phases.
+These bodies incarnate gradually, through a series of seven-year-long phases.
 [See “Most Significant”.]

 *** Indeed, little of it is clearly revealed in standard Waldorf PR mottoes: The schools say they educate “head, heart, and hands,” and they claim to equip students for "freedom."
 [See "Holistic Education" and "Freedom".]
 As descriptions of Waldorf methods and objectives, such statements are fundamentally misleading unless they are accompanied by detailed expositions of Anthroposophical doctrines.

 In responding to news items, and elsewhere, I often generalize about Waldorf schools.
 There are fundamental similarities among Waldorf schools; I describe the schools based on the evidence concerning their structure and operations in the past and — more importantly — in the present.
 But not all Waldorf schools, Waldorf charter schools, and Waldorf-inspired schools are wholly alike.
 To evaluate an individual school, you should carefully examine its stated purposes, its practices (which may or may not be consistent with its stated purposes), and the composition of its faculty.

 Approaching an occult temple.

 A painting by one of Steiner's favorite artists,

 Steiner taught that such beings